subquery/documentation/docs/subquery_network/node_operators/setup/install-local-docker.md

 ## Step 1 - Download the Indexer Service file

-- Donwload node operator services `docker-compose.yml` file to you machine, which consists of all the images to build and start the various applications.
+- Download node operator services `docker-compose.yml` file to you machine, which consists of all the images to build and start the various applications.

 ```bash
 mkdir subquery-indexer && cd subquery-indexer